 :

-1 | // ProjectFileGenerator.cs |
+1 | // ProjectFileGenreator.cs |

-1 | UnrealBuildTool.exe -ProjectFiles -project="D:\UnrealProjects\UEProject.uproject" -game |
+1 | UnrelBuildTool.exe -ProjectFiles -project="D:\UnrealProjects\UEProject.uproject" -game |

-1 | UnrealBuildTool.exe -ProjectFiles ProgramName |
+1 | UnrelBuildTool.exe -ProjectFiles ProgramName |

-According to the detection code in ProjectFileGenerator.cs
+According to the above ProjectFileGenreator.cs

-return false.
+to false.

-Continuing with the code: UnrealBuildTool.IsEngineInstalled()
+Continuing with the code, UnrealBuildTool.IsEngineInstalled()

-gets a boolean variable bIsEngineInstalled
+retrieves a bool variable bIsEngineInstalled

 in UnrealBuildTool